 Obtain Computer Skills Independently

 It is strongly recommended that paralegal students obtain computer skills independently as these classes are not part of the program.
-However, student will earn the National Society of Legal Technology Certification as part of the Paralegal Internship coursework.
+However, student will earn the National Society of Legal Technology Certification as part of the Paralegal Internship coursework and be required to use Microsoft Word, Excel and PowerPoint in the paralegal classes.
 The ability to use the keyboard and word processing, spreadsheet and presentation software are basic skills needed in the paralegal profession.
 Students should utilize the “Atomic Learning” training modules found on the Inver Hills website to gain computers skills.
 Please feel free to plan early with a counselor/adviser or program director.